 Festival Grounds Rules & Regulations apply to the entire festival site: both mass gatherings taking place during the festival and festival campsites and other areas.
 Please note that by taking part in the festival, you agree to all relevant provisions.

-Mass gatherings refer to concerts taking place at the Main and Second Stages.
+Mass gatherings refer to concerts taking place at the Main and AFA Stages.
 There are different sets of rules, which applies to these gatherings.
 Most important is the fact that you are NOT allowed to consume alcohol in the area of mass gatherings.
-You will also be subjected to luggage search.
+You will also be subjected to a luggage search.
+Of course, you should have the wristband, which confirms your negative COVID-19 status on you at all times!

 Tips and Sound Advice